 “The essential oils of aegle, ageratum, citronella, eucalyptus, geranium, lemongrass, orange, palmarosa, patchouli and peppermint, were tested for antibacterial activity against 22 bacteria, including Gram-positive cocci and rods and Gram-negative rods, and twelve fungi (3 yeast-like and 9 filamentous) by the disc diffusion method.
 Lemongrass, eucalyptus, peppermint and orange oils were effective against all the 22 bacterial strains.”
 Source

-To make your own homemade stove and kitchen degreaser, you’ll need baking soda, Sal’s suds, sweet orange essential oil, and warm water.
+To make your own degreaser spray, you’ll need baking soda, Sal’s suds, sweet orange essential oil, and warm water.

 Natural Orange Degreaser Spray Recipe

 A great homemade degreasing solution to help clean up dirt and grease in your kitchen, bathroom, or wherever!

 - 15 drops sweet orange essential oil

 - 2 tsp Sal's suds (can also use castile soap)

 Combine warm water with baking soda in a 16 oz. glass spray bottle.